Call for culturally-aware crisis support for Indigenous peoples in B.C.

-Recovery is a journey – each person’s path is unique.
+Recovery is a journey, and each person’s path is unique.
 Recovery is a process of healing.

-Whether healing from a mental health challenge, substance use challenge, or type of addiction, recovery is a self-directed journey that improves wellness.
-A process where people strive to reach their full potential, in ways that work best for them.
+Whether healing from a substance use challenge or other addiction, recovery is a self-directed journey that improves wellness.
+It's a process where people strive to reach their full potential, in ways that work best for them.
 This experience can be empowering.

 Recovery is not a cure for what someone is experiencing.
 It is something that needs to be maintained.
 People in recovery manage their condition every day.

 People may use many different pathways in their recovery journey.
-Professional treatment, harm reduction, peer support groups and other supports can help people heal.
+Professional treatment, risk reduction, peer support groups and other supports can help people heal.

-Recovery can help people build stronger connections with family, friends and community, and lead to more stability and improved quality of life.
+Recovery can help people build stronger connections with family, friends and community, and lead to more stability and a better quality of life.

 Help for you or a loved one on your path to recovery

-No matter which stage you or your loved ones may be in, recovery is a real possibility with the right supports and services.
+No matter where you or your loved ones may be on the path to wellness, recovery is a real possibility with the right supports and services.

-If you know someone who is experiencing a challenge, offering non-judgement support can help them begin their journey to healing.
+If you know someone who is experiencing challenges with their substance use, offering non-judgemental support can help them begin their journey to healing.
 Stigmatizing language and attitudes can make it harder for people to reach out for help.